 Strictly speaking, photography is an abstract representation of the real world, and black-and-white photography is a pinnacle of this abstraction.

 Shooting on black-and-white film I understand that I will get a black-and-white image, plain and simple.
 I am against the idea of shooting digital in color to then change it to black and white, manipulating different settings to choose better shades.
-In many case you eventually give up and make do with the initial image.
+In many cases, you eventually give up and make do with the initial image.

 Thus, I keep in my head an almost ready black-and-white image at the stage of shooting.
 I know which film I use and how it interprets colors in a greyscale tonal range with different light sources.